Sainglend/tda-api-client/authREADME.md

 }
 ```

-If you don't know what those are, then follow the guide below through step 10.
-After that you won't have to think about auth again until your refresh_token expires (90 days?) and you have to do steps 3 to 10 all over again.
+If you don't know what those fields are, then follow the guide below through step 10.
+After that you won't have to think about auth again until your refresh_token expires (90 days?) and you have to do steps 3b to 10 all over again.

+Once you have this info, you can plug it in right in the code (see the main [README](README.md)), or you can put it in a file at ```{project_root}/config/tdaclientauth.json```.
 ## Let's define some terms
 **Trading username and password**
 : this is what you use to log in to Thinkorswim or your trading account on https://www.tdameritrade.com.